 Analysis of time-based series data can help us understand the prevailing trend in the market.
-One-click Forecast in Excel 2016 does this pretty well.
+One-click Forecast in Excel does this pretty well.
 As such, it can help you understand the current as well as future trends.
-Let us in this post, dig into some of the capabilities that come with new features available in Microsoft Office 2016.
+Let us in this post, dig into some of the capabilities that come with new features available in Microsoft Office.
+This feature is also available in Office 365.

 Create a Forecast in Excel

-So, for creating a forecast, open Excel 2016 worksheet and enter two data series that correspond to each other.
-A series with date or time entries for the timeline and a series with corresponding values (something similar to the representation made on piece of paper representing data value on X axis and Y axis).
+So, for creating a forecast, open Excel worksheet and enter two data series that correspond to each other.
+A series with date or time entries for the timeline and a series with corresponding values (something similar to the representation made on a piece of paper representing data value on X-axis and Y-axis).
 These values will be predicted for future dates.

 Then, look for the Forecast End box, pick an end date, and then click Create.